Browsed by

 Yes, Anuradhapura is more than a spiritual site.
 It’s an archaeological gem with ancient ruins and stupas.
 Recognized by UNESCO, it draws tourists and historians globally.

-Sri Maha Bodhi: The Heart of Anuradhapura’s Spiritual Legacy
+Sri Maha Bodhi: Spiritual Anchor in Anuradhapura

-Sri Maha Bodhi: The Heart of Anuradhapura’s Spiritual Legacy
+Sri Maha Bodhi: Spiritual Anchor in Anuradhapura

-The Historical Significance of Sri Maha Bodhi
+Guardians of the Bodhi: The Monks and Rituals of Sri Maha Bodhi

 FAQ